-Ottawa in 2050: Rain and snow
+Ottawa in 2050: More rainy days and heavy rain events

 What we are expecting